kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 The following script shows an example to mimic one training step of a single batch norm layer.
 Tensorflow Keras API allows us to peek the moving mean/variance but not the batch mean/variance.
-For illustrative purposes, I inserts some print()s to the Keras python functions to get the batch mean/variance.
+For illustrative purposes, I inserted codes to the Keras python APIs to print out the batch mean/variance.
 Note, the moving mean/variance are not trainable variables so that they cannot be updated during the backpropagation.
 For this reason, we skip the backward pass in the training step.